tdiesler/nessus-didcomm/features/0023-did-exchange/README.md

 #### Requester (Alice) creates DidEx Request

 Here we show the plain DidEx Request message with an attached Did Document.
-On the wire, this message will be signed and encrypted
+On the wire, this message is signed and encrypted

 ```json
 {